danwfreeman/flap-nav/Readme.md

 [![Downloads](https://img.shields.io/npm/dm/flap-nav.svg)](http://npm-stat.com/charts.html?package=flap-nav&author=&from=02-23-2023&to=)

+## Benefits:
+- Quickly make changes to the normalized, non-verbose JSON, focus on your content and not code syntax
+- Because of the uniquely designed structure of the JSON config, adding/changing navigation menu items is intitive and faster than the tradional positional, parent-child stucture, which involves a tedious restructing of nodes.
+No other system is this simple and flexible.
+- ChatGPT will not come up with this!
+- Fully responsive for all tablet and mobile device viewports

+## Functional Details
-## Builds a Navigation Object Model (NOM) from the JSON config
+- Builds a Navigation Object Model (NOM) from the JSON config
 - The Nom is an abstract tree built from the more intuitive, user friendly, JSON config
-- Quickly make changes to the normalized, non-verbose JSON, focus on your content and not code syntax
 - The Nom tree is recursively walked and HTML code is produced
-- Fully responsive for all tablet and mobile device viewports
-- Leverage the Nom to extend this system to render a navigation menu for any user interface other than HTML
+- Additional abstraction layer - leverage the Nom to extend this system to render a navigation menu for platforms other than web

 ## Example JSON Config:

 ```javascript